Preserving Your Memories: Finding the Perfect Wedding Photographer

 You’ve probably come across images that speak to you already.
 You’re on the right track :) Before moving forward, it’s important to feel a connection with a photographer's work.
 Do you like dramatic images, candid moments, detail shots?
 It’s not a bad idea to save/tag/pin images that you really like.
 This may help you narrow down your options and you may wish to share some of these selections with the photographer you end up choosing.

 There’s a lot of pressure for photographers on a wedding day because things don’t always go according to plan.
 There’s no second chance to capture fleeting moments.
-Bad weather, working with groups, dealing with lighting and posing can, while under a time crunch, throw off an inexperienced photographer.
+Bad weather, working with groups, dealing with lighting and posing can, while under tight timelines, throw off an inexperienced photographer.
 The less experience a photographer has, the more homework you may want to do.

 Ask your prospective photographer if they’ve shot at your venue before, check on a rainy day plan and ask how long they’ve been shooting weddings.
 You’ll also want to review a couple of their full weddings to get a better idea of what to expect from your wedding coverage.